You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 You can consult accessibility maps online, or call the property ahead of time for information.
 And if you think you’ll make visits a regular habit, look into becoming a member of the organisations for benefits such as free entry and invitations to special events.

-Whatever sport your loved one’s into, all major venues should have support in place to cater for a diverse range of mobility needs.
+Whatever sport an older person is into, all major venues should have support in place to cater for a diverse range of mobility needs.

 The Queen Elizabeth Olympic Park in London, for example, was purpose-built for the 2012 Olympic Games and Paralympics, and has numerous accessible venues, including the Copper Box Arena and the London Aquatics Centre.
 You’ll find other great suggestions for accessible venues – from cricket grounds to football pitches – on AgeUK’s dedicated page.

-Keep in mind that if your loved one has been diagnosed with dementia, they may struggle with the noise and amount of people.
+Keep in mind that if they have been diagnosed with dementia, they may struggle with the noise and amount of people.
 But there are often smaller, local sports events which might help you meet them in the middle: smaller horse racing meets, tennis matches and local football matches, for example.

-If the arts are more your loved one’s thing, you’ll find lots of opportunity to indulge their love of them.
+If the arts are more their thing, you’ll find lots of opportunity to indulge their love of them.

 Many performances often have special rates for older people during weekdays, making it a particularly cost-effective option.
 In theatres, you’ll likely have to stick to the stalls at ground level, but ask about accessibility ahead of time and they may well be able to provide disabled seating in the upper circles.